hackedpassword/UltimaV-retroset/README.md

 # UltimaV retroset

 Tileset graphics mod for Ultima V series.
+A unicorn of Unciv graphics - square tile gameplay based on the OG RPG, Ultima V.

+Not _entirely_ complete yet - things like pillaged improvements and nuance tile conditions still fall back on built-in tilesets.
+Current progress is more than satisfactory to minimize distraction by non-Ultima sprites.

 # Updates

+Updated the installation section below, now accurate and easy to follow! 👍

 Finally solved how to accomplish paths!
 Latest preview with modified Road.png hits the mark: